cloudmesh/technologies/chapters/tech/tycoon.md

 | keywords | NoSQL      |

-Tycoon [:o: ref missing] provides software, application, and networking services to mobile and wireless applications.
+Tycoon [@fa18-532-52-Tycoon] provides software, application, and networking services to mobile and wireless applications.
 Most of their web solutions in place use industry standards such as Ajax, PHP, EJB, and more.
 Tycoon is placed heavily in both banking and retail sectors.
 Tycoon is a network